hidny/MikeTsCubeCode/README.md

 ## Lower level explanation of code:

 * Tried to reduce memory allocations by having pretty much all the memory declared at the start of the program.
-* Decided to be 'wasteful' with space usage by using a bool array that is N^3 in size instead of using a hashset because that meant not constantly allocating memory..
+* Decided to be 'wasteful' with space usage by using a bool array that is N^3 in size instead of using a hashset because that meant not constantly allocating memory...
 	* N^3 bits for N=40 is only 32000 bits...
 * Relevant code may be complicated, but it's only around 800 lines.
 * I tried to reduce branching by suggesting that the compiler do arithmetic instead of branching in the getNeighbourIndex() function and I think the compiler actually understood!
-* Probably could be rewritten in C or assembly for better results.
+* This probably could be rewritten in C, or Rust, or assembly for better results.
 If I were interested in writing C or assembly for optimizations, this would be what I would work on.

 * It got better results when it was ported to Rust.
 See Loïc Damien's code: https://gitlab.com/dzamlo/polycubes
 * I didn't use a profiler, and I just used my intuition.
 I wouldn't be surprised if an expert can do much better.